exasol/tutorials/tls/doc/tls_with_exasol.md

 ## UDFs are Different

-A "User Defined Function" (short "UDF") allows users to extend Exasol with functions that can be called in SQL statements.
+A User Defined Function (UDF) allows users to extend Exasol with custom functions that can be invoked directly from SQL statements.
 It is an extension mechanism designed to add custom logic in SQL.
-Let's assume your company has a complicated way to calculate a metric, but that calculation is already implemented in a Python library.
+Let's assume your company has a complicated way of calculating a metric, but that calculation is already implemented in a Python library.
 You can write Python UDF, call the library inside that UDF and reuse the existing code.
 Exasol also supports other languages in UDFs (e.g., Java and R).
 We don't want to dive too deep into that topic of what you can do with UDFs here, because that is out of the scope of this article.
-What is relevant here is that some UDFs need to open network connections and that you usually want to secure them with TLS.
+What is relevant here is that some UDFs need to open network connections, and you usually want to secure those connections with TLS.

-In a later article in this series we will take a close look at [using TLS inside User Defined Functions (UDFs)](tls_in_udfs.md).
-For now, all you need to know is that UDFs run in a sandbox that prevents them from using seeing and using files from the host operating system.
+In a later article in this series, we will take a close look at [using TLS inside User Defined Functions (UDFs)](tls_in_udfs.md).
+For now, all you need to know is that UDFs run in a sandbox, which prevents them from accessing files on the host operating system.
 While that makes UDFs more secure, it unfortunately means extra installation and configuration effort for users.

 Please read the in-depth article on [TLS in UDFs](tls_in_udfs.md) for more details.

 ## Incoming TLS Connections

 [Exasol Admin](https://docs.exasol.com/db/latest/administration/on-premise/admin_interface/admin_ui_overview.htm) (Exasol 8 and later),
-[EXAOperation](https://docs.exasol.com/db/7.1/administration/aws/admin_interface/exaoperation.htm) (pre Exasol 8) and [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm) are probably the first touchpoints users have with Exasol.
+[EXAOperation](https://docs.exasol.com/db/7.1/administration/aws/admin_interface/exaoperation.htm) (pre Exasol 8) and [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm) are probably the first touchpoints for users of Exasol.
 Exasol Admin runs on HTTPS (i.e. HTTP + TLS) by default, and BucketFS supports both HTTP and HTTPS.
 And, of course, HTTPS is the only suitable choice unless you’re running development tests.

 This diagram shows two incoming TLS connections: